Pig in a dream lying contentedly in warm earth among wildflowers and wheat

 She is lying in a puddle.
 Or eating — with pleasure, without hurry, without caring who’s watching.
 She is completely at ease with herself.
 There is something almost meditative about this picture.

-Your Inner Child speaks through this image — the part that still remembers what it feels like to take pleasure without guilt.
+Your Inner Child speaks through this image: the part that still remembers what it feels like to take pleasure without guilt.
 A contented pig in the mud stands for bodily presence without self-censorship.
 A body that doesn’t apologize for existing.

 This dream often comes to those who have long lived under a rule of “you can’t”: can’t eat too much, can’t rest too long, can’t want too much.
 Your unconscious, gently but persistently, asks: what exactly can’t you?
 And who decided?
+Without even the thin layer of mud between it and the air, the same body at ease with itself shows up in dreams of nudity without shame, where the permission has nothing left to hide behind.

 The details matter.
 A large, well-fed pig signals real abundance already present in your life — abundance you may not be allowing yourself to notice.
 Or a forbidden pleasure waiting for permission.
 The mud in this dream is not filth.
 It is earth.
 Literally: the soil from which life grows.